aperkaz/taggr/README.md

 It does **not** hold business logic.
 It communicates with the `backend` for performing business logic operations (through the message bus).

-**Built with Typescript + React components**, following (loosely) the [Atomic Design Principles](https://bradfrost.com/blog/post/atomic-web-design/).
+**Built with Typescript + React components**, following the [Atomic Design Principles](https://bradfrost.com/blog/post/atomic-web-design/).
 I used [Storybook](https://storybook.js.org/) for that.

 The whole UI is **[controlled](https://www.robinwieruch.de/react-controlled-components)**, so it renders determinstically based on props, using [pure componets](https://www.geeksforgeeks.org/reactjs-pure-components/).
-Note that some state is kept local with Hooks, but thats UI state (ex. input contents before submission).
+Note that some state is kept locally with Hooks, but thats UI state (ex. input contents before submission).

 Uses the **'smart' and 'dumb' component** [pattern](https://jaketrent.com/post/smart-dumb-components-react), only the `Page` component have side effects, passed as props by container components.
 The whole UI can be tested and migrated form Redux and Electron easily.
 Check `frontend/src/components/pages/**/WithStore.tsx` for examples.

-In order to deploy the app, the `frontend` gets build into static assets and copied over to the `backend` module.
+In order to deploy the app, the `frontend` gets built into static assets and copied over to the `backend` module.

 ### Backend → `./electron`